Grishank/cybersecurity-roadmap-tryhackme/Cybersecurity-101/README.md

 ## 🖥️ Module 11 — Security Solutions

-This module focuses on **security monitoring platforms, SIEM technologies, and centralized detection systems** used by SOC teams to detect and investigate cyber threats.
+This module focuses on **security monitoring platforms, SIEM technologies, defensive infrastructure, and centralized detection systems** used by SOC teams to detect and investigate cyber threats.

 ### **Completed Rooms:**
 - [Introduction to SIEM](./Security-Solutions/Introduction-to-SIEM.md)